frej/fast-export/README.md

 In some locales Mercurial uses different encodings for commit messages and file names.
 In that case, you can use `--fe <encoding>` command line option which overrides the -e option for file names.
+Likewise the options `--be <encoding>` and `--te <encoding>` override the encoding used for branch names and tags respectively.

 As mercurial appears to be much less picky about the syntax of the author information than git, an author mapping file can be given to